 Spectator print edition: “Housing and faith converge at Wentworth Baptist” (May 19, 2021, A1, A7) | online: “Indwell purchases Hamilton church to build affordable units”

 The Hamilton Spectator (est. 1846) is published by Metroland Media Group, a division of Torstar.
-Cable 14 is a local specialty channel serving the Hamilton and Haldimand communities since 1970.
+CHCH-TV (est. 1954) provides broadcast news for Hamilton and the surrounding Halton and Niagara regions.

 Photos: Indwell, Cathie Coward.